-- i) Macroeconomic parameters: From Q2 2023 forward, ICF assumes U.S. GDP grows at 2.1% per year, and Canada GDP grows at 2.0% per year.85 - ii) Electric Demand Growth: Electric demand growth rate is assumed to be 0.74% per year consistent with EPA Platform v6. - iii) Demographics: Projected demographic trends are consistent with trends over the past 20 years.
+- ii) Electric Demand Growth: The electric demand growth rate is assumed to be 0.75% per year, consistent with the EPA 2023 Reference Case. - iii) Demographics: Projected demographic trends are consistent with trends over the past 20 years.
 U.S. population growth averages about 1% per year throughout our projection. - iv) Weather: Future weather is assumed consistent with regional and monthly average heating and cooling degree days (HDD/CDD) over the past 20 years (2002 through 2021).